About Lainey

 My wheels when in San Miguel de Allende

 I’m not sure if I live to travel or travel to live, but I’m an avid instagrammer and enjoy sharing my travel tips and insights.
-I now live part of the year in our house in San Miguel de Allende, Mexico.
+For nine years, Hubby and I were digital nomads, but we now live in our house in San Miguel de Allende, Mexico.

 Originally from Scotland, I have a soft spot for kilts, good malt whisky, and anything equine (donkeys rock!).
 Several years ago I completed my first triathlon, much to my own surprise as a lifetime non-athlete.